-The Medicaid Agency uses on-site and off-site reviews by the Quality Team staff members and the Medicaid Program Integrity Unit to review level of care determinations prior to waiver admission and at annual reevaluation.
-The Program Integrity Unit performs random sample reviews of EPCCM agency level of care determinations in a random sample selection method.
+The Medicaid Agency uses on site reviews by the Quality Team staff members and the Medicaid Program Integrity Unit to review level of care determinations prior to waiver admission and at annual reevaluation.
+The Quality Team staff members and Program Integrity Unit performs random sample reviews of EPCCM agency level of care determinations on site in a random sample selection method.
 The Medicaid Agency additionally reviews level of care determinations using a contract Medical Management Entity as described in Appendix A and using Program Specialists who review and analyze data collected by both entities.